-Martin Luther College confers Bachelor of Arts, Bachelor of Science, Bachelor of Science in Education, Master of Science in Educational Administration, and Master of Arts in Theological Studies degrees.
+Martin Luther College confers Bachelor of Arts, Bachelor of Science, Bachelor of Science in Education, Master of Science in Education, Master of Science in Education, and Master of Arts in Theological Studies degrees.

 Financial Aid

 Approximately 95% of the students at Martin Luther College receive some form of financial assistance through the college's comprehensive financial aid program.